GRP Estuary Cruiser

 Backing the jib

-The whole yard is not attached to the mast and to keep in at the correct height there is an adjustable strap we call the Boom-lift, secured to the mast, that passes under the boom and is secured on the opposite side of the mast.
+There is no gooseneck to hold the yard up at the mast.
+To keep it at the correct height there is an adjustable strap we call the Boom-lift.
+It is secured to the mast, passes under the boom and is secured on the opposite side of the mast.
 After the main is hoisted the boom-lift strap is eased, to allow the yard to be downhauled to tension the sails.
-It is re-tensioned prior to dropping the main.
+It is re-secured after the downhaul is released to allow the boom to lift again, prior to dropping the main.
 The yard with the sail in it is very heavy.
 It is also suported by the lazy jacks.

 · The main boom is an integral part of the mainsail handling system.
 The boom is an upside-down ‘A’ shape.
 The extended upper wings of the boom can hold all the lines and much of the sail in what I refer to as the boom channel.
 The boom is a glassfibre construction as described in Chapter 10 of GRP Flat Table (on this website).
 It is very deep compared with aluminium booms.
 The depth and shape give it strength and stiffness.
 The paint scheme is white at the top where the sail is, to look like part of the sail.
 It is grey at the bottom to disguise its depth.

 A system of lazy jacks goes high up on the mast to act as guides for the sail being hoisted or lowered and also as a topping lift when the main halliard is not fulfilling this function.
-The boom itself will not droop down at the back, as there is no gooseneck to give it universal movement.
-The whole yard moves as a unit.
+Without the goooseneck the boom itself will not droop down at the back.
+The whole yard 'floats' and moves as a unit.

 · Running along inside the deep, top channel of the boom are lengths of elastic shock-cord.
 On one side there are hooks.
 When the sail is dropped into the channel the elastics can be hooked together over it at the top, to control and stow the sail.
 They are the large loops in the picture.